bayraktar1/SRA-Data-Collector/README.md

+# SRA-Data-Collector
-# Pipeline for downloading samples from NCBI with Metadata
+The SRA-Data-Collector is a pipeline for downloading samples from NCBI with Metadata.
-This snakemake pipeline takes NBCI taxon IDs, study accessions, and run accessions and finds all associated samples.
-Next, metadata for the collected samples is fetched and cleaned.
-Finally, samples are downloaded in parallel.
+This Snakemake pipeline takes NBCI taxon IDs, study accessions, and run accessions as input and finds all associated samples.
+Next, it collects metadata for the found samples, which is then cleaned.
+Finally, the samples are downloaded in parallel.
 ![Flowchart](flowchart.png)

 ## Instructions